• Skip to primary navigation

 Method

-• Using two forks shred the beef in the roasting tray and then pour the gravy back over and ensure that all the meat gets a good coating. if it is cool enough to handle I sometimes use my hands to pull it into shreds.
+- Using two forks shred the beef in the roasting tray and then pour the gravy back over and ensure that all the meat gets a good coating.

 If it is a tender piece to begin with then the cooking time can be less.
 I have cooked brisket before that is soft enough to shred in 6 hours.